 Buying the Verdict

-We document strong evidence that firms systematically increase specialized, locally targeted advertising following the firm being taken to trial in a given location - precisely following initiation of the suit.
-In particular, we use all legal actions brought against publicly traded firms over the 20 year sample period that progress to trial from 1994-2014.
-In terms of magnitude, the increase is sizable: targeted local advertising increases by 23% (t=8.63) following the suit.
+We document evidence that firms systematically increase specialized, locally targeted advertising following the firm being taken to trial in that given location - precisely following initiation of the suit.
+In particular, we use legal actions brought against publicly traded firms over the 20 year sample period that progress to trial from 1995-2014.
+In terms of magnitude, the increase is sizable: targeted local advertising increases by 23% (t=4.39) following the suit.
 Moreover, firms concentrate these strategic increases in locations where the return on their advertising dollars are largest: in smaller, more concentrated advertising markets where fewer competitor firms are advertising.
 They focus their advertisement spikes specifically toward jury trials, and in fact specifically toward the most likely jury pool.
-Lastly, we find that the prevalence and intensity of this behavior is increasing over time.
+Lastly, we document that these advertising spikes are associated with verdicts, increasing the probability of a favorable outcome.

 Keywords: Litigation, Advertising, Verdict, Jury Influence, Corporate Response